 The amount of child support depends on the financial capacity of the parent.
 Both parties can create a legal agreement regarding the contribution, or the court can order the final percentage or amount of child support to be provided by both parents.

 Even if one of the parents is unable to win custody, they may still have to provide child support.

-Consult with a Family Law Attorney!
+Consult with a Family Law Divorce Attorney

 If parents who are not married decide to separate, they should consult an experienced family lawyer, preferably one who practices child custody.
 You may need answers to questions that require legal advice.
 Lawyers can help you decide what type of custody agreement is the right course of action for your situation.